sara-nl/singularity-course/build-singularity-image.md

 ### <a name="pull-singularity"></a> 1.
 Pull and run Singularity images

-You will need Singularity installed on your workstation to proceed.
-If you did not manage to perform this, the below steps  will be shown in the demo.
+You will need Singularity installed on your laptop to proceed.
+If you did not manage to install it, the below steps will be shown in the demo.

    ```sh
    singularity pull shub://GodloveD/lolcow  # you may also use docker hub - singularity pull docker://godlovedc/lolcow